LuBriganti/Visualizing-met-data/README.md

 # Visualizing-met-data
-Here some scripts for plotting met data in R:
+Here some scripts for plotting met data in R (these are made from binary files, but works OK for netCDF or HDF5 files too =) )

 - Geopotential
 - Wind speed